 - Target Scholarship Program: Several endowment funds are designated to the TARGET program, M.S. in Human Services Management (HSM).
 The draw on these endowments creates Target funds that support Graduate candidates in the program.
-Candidates receive 75% of their tuition cost. - Deaf Education: The Charlotte Newcombe Foundation provides roughly \$25,000 per year for candidates that are deaf and demonstrate financial need.
-These candidates are in the M.S. in Deaf Education program. - The Janice Tourre Graduate Endowment Fund is assigned by the department.
-Candidates do not apply for this.
+Candidates receive 75% of their tuition cost. - Deaf Education: The Charlotte Newcombe Foundation provides roughly \$25,000 per year for candidates who are deaf and demonstrate financial need.
+These candidates are in the M.S. in Deaf Education program.

-(Source: Office of the Dean of Graduate and Professional Studies)
+• The Janice Tourre Graduate Endowment Fund (Source: Office of the Dean of Graduate and Professional Studies)